LQA Guide: What Is Game Localization Testing And How To Do It Right

 Despite the popular belief that LQA testers are gamers that test the game simply by playing it over and over, they do in fact have specific tasks given by the clients to minimize the amount of work.
 The developers/owners of the game decide themselves how many levels gamers should check, and how many rounds to pass.

-The LQA plan is customized for every title and depends on the number of language assets the game has, its game size, and which languages are to be tested.
+The LQA plan provided by LocalizeDirect is customized for every title and depends on the number of language assets the game has, the game size, languages are to be tested, and special requirements of the client.

 Thanks to this customization, a comprehensive LQA process allows for a more accurate evaluation of the effort needed, often saving costs and unnecessary extra rounds of testing.